Raspberry Pi Camera not Detected? Try These Simple Steps

-Raspberry Pi allows the users to connect third-party cameras that plug directly into the CSI connector on the Raspberry Pi.
-However, at times you may encounter the Raspberry Pi camera not detected issue after installing a new or accessing the existing camera hardware.
+Raspberry Pi allows users to connect third-party cameras that plug directly into the CSI connector on the Raspberry Pi.
+However, at times you may encounter the Raspberry Pi camera not detected issue after installing a new one or accessing the existing camera hardware.

 This problem can occur due to several reasons including a faulty camera, incorrect installation of the capturing device, loose connection, and incorrectly configured raspi-config file.

 I have Picamera v1 which I have been using Rpi3 for a while now and it has been working properly.
 Yesterday I updated RASPBIAN and now the camera doesn’t work.